dkaslovsky/baseconv/README.md

 baseconv converts between base 10 integers and string representations in arbitraty bases

 Usage:
-  baseconv command [flags]
+  baseconv [flags]
+  baseconv [command]

-Commands:
+Available Commands:
-  encode - encodes a base 10 integer in a new base decode - decodes a string representation of a base 10 integer
+  encode	encodes a base 10 integer in a new base decode	decodes a string representation of a base 10 integer

+Flags:
+  -h, -help	help for baseconv
+  -v, -version	version for baseconv
 ```
 The `encode` command accepts a base 10 integer as its only positional argument and flags specify the new base, the maximum number of digits to be used, and whether the result should be padded to contain exactly that number of digits:
 ```